shep4isa/Project-1/README.md

 - Printed quotes display an additional property "episode"
 - When a new quote prints to the page, the background color changes to a random color.
-- he quote on the page automatically updates every 10 seconds
+- The quote on the page automatically updates every 10 seconds